Black-tailed Trogon

 Frequently Asked Questions

-Black-tailed Trogons are most active in the early morning shortly after sunrise and again in the late afternoon.
-They tend to be quiet and still during the hottest part of the midday to conserve energy.
+Black-tailed Trogons are diurnal and are most active in the early morning hours, typically between 6 AM and 10 AM, and again in the late afternoon.
+They spend the hottest part of the day resting in deep shade.

-Their diet is a mix of protein and sugar.
-They eat large insects such as grasshoppers and caterpillars, as well as various small tropical fruits which they pluck while hovering momentarily in mid-air.
+They have a varied diet consisting of large insects, such as beetles and caterpillars, as well as a variety of small tropical fruits and berries which they often pluck while hovering briefly.

 Record Black-tailed Trogon at your habitat